chankrrn/WRO-FE-YBR/elec/elec_README.md

 | Port Type | Gravity 3-pin (VCC–GND–Signal) |
 | Dimensions | 65 × 56 mm |

+Note : Electrically, signals travel directly from the Pi5 GPIO through the HAT (which only serves as a breakout and does no processing) to the sensors — the schematic is shown as a straight line for clarity, but physically, they are connected via the screw terminals of the HAT.

 #### Motor Driver — L298P

 <img width="319" height="255" alt="Base Plate (3)" src="https://github.com/user-attachments/assets/7d54c34e-01eb-4127-bd80-576e9743afe8" />